fxstein/GoProX/docs/architecture/DESIGN_PRINCIPLES.md

 **Note:** This requirement is mandatory for all future scripts and features.
 All usage/help output must document the command-line argument controls for interactive mode.
 Environment variables are not supported for interactive control to avoid scope and persistence issues.

+## Sourcing Scripts for Function Visibility

+All core and helper scripts (such as workflow modules and shared logic) must always be sourced, never executed in a subshell or with `$(...)`, to ensure all functions and variables are available in the current shell context.
+This ensures correct function visibility and avoids context loss.
+Scripts intended for sourcing (modules) must not have a shebang (`#!/bin/zsh`).

 ## Decision Recording Process

 When making significant design or architectural decisions: